bbadzioch/ubgrade/README.md

 * `rotate`: This argument can be an integer (a multiple of 90) giving the angle by which all pages of pdf files should rotated clockwise to bring them to the correct orientation.
-If `None`, the angle of rotation of each file will be automatically detected, using the assumption that on a correctly oriented page the QR code is located in the upper right corner.
+If `None` (default), the angle of rotation of each file will be automatically detected, using the assumption that on a correctly oriented page the QR code is located in the upper right corner.
 The  automatic angle detection will check the angle of rotation for each pdf file separately, but all pages in